hkturan/Best-Route-App/README.md

 The project was developed with angular 11 and aims to calculate the best route by optimizing the selected destination points.
 Project's abilities:

-* Placing markers on the map
+* Place markers on the map
-* Moving markers with drag and drop
+* Move markers with drag and drop
-* Naming the markers
+* Name the markers
+* Get live location
 * Search by coordinate or place name
-* Determining the start - end point of the route
+* Determine the start - end point of the route
 * Set up to 10 intermediate destinations
-* Editing the route after the best route has been calculated (changing order)
+* Edit the route after the best route has been calculated (changing order)
 * Show route between 2 destinations with custom color
 * Show route direction